lac-dcc/BenchGen/Compilers-Experiment/README.md

 consumption, cost, and execution time, especially in fields like scientific computing, high-performance computing, data processing, and efficiency-driven systems.

 ## Which benchmarks can we use?

+There are many widely used benchmark collections for comparing compilers, such as SPEC CPU, LLVM Test Suite, and PolyBench.
+Each collection targets different scenarios and domains, including scientific computing, industry applications, embedded systems, and programs of varying sizes.
+Creating benchmarks that capture the unique characteristics of a specific domain can be a limitation for performance analysis, as it often involves significant cost and effort to build comprehensive tests for that scenario.

 ### BenchGen: A Benchmark Generator!

 ## Experimental SetUp